 Ramona’s modern neutral nursery

 Hi all!
 Yes, you read the title correctly.
 A post from my retired blog, and I went and had a baby.
 We welcomed our daughter, Ramona, to the world a few days ago.
-She surprised us by coming 2 weeks and 1 day early but was still a healthy 7 lbs, 14 oz and 21 inches long.
+She surprised us by coming at 37 weeks but was still a healthy 7 lbs, 14 oz and 21 inches long.
 With a full head of dark hair!
-Here she is at 5 days.

-We’re busy learning about how to take care of a baby, so don’t worry, I did this whole post (minus this bit up here) before she came. 🙂 Although I’m not taking the blog out of retirement, I am coming out of hiding for a few minutes today to share Ramona’s nursery with you.
+We’re busy learning about how to take care of a baby, so don’t worry, I did this whole post (minus this bit up here) before she came. 🙂 Although I’m not taking the blog out of retirement just yet, I am coming out of hiding for a few minutes today to share her modern neutral nursery with you.
 I’m just too happy with it how it turned out.
-What do you think?

 Who else is happy with it?
 These two, who have been using all of the baby stuff as their napping spots for the last few months.
 Hence why I had to cover everything with blankets so they wouldn’t get cat hair caked on everything.

 Now that baby is home, they are spending significantly less time in the nursery (or on this floor of the house, ha).
 They aren’t huge fans of the noises she makes, but they’ve been adjusting well.
 And without further ado, let’s talk about this nursery.
 We’ll start on the left side of the room and work our way around.
 That means we’ll hit the closet first.

 She has a pretty big closet in her room.
 There’s tons of storage space on either side of what you see here.
 We actually have our fake Christmas tree stored on the right side.
 However, the space wasn’t maximized with one shelf and one bar for hanging things, to we put in a wire ClosetMaid kit from Home Depot that provided a ton of extra storage.
 Perfect for smaller hanging items, too.